themotleyfool/nginx-proxy/README.md

 ---------------
 * Install Docker for Mac https://docs.docker.com/docker-for-mac/install/
 * Open the "Keychain Access" App, and unlock it with the lock in the upper left corner
-* Click on "System" in the upper left list of items
+* Click on "System" in the upper left list of Keychains
-* Click on "Certificates" in the lower left list of items
+* Click on "Certificates" in the lower left list of Categories
-* Drag the file "rootCA.pem" from the config/ssl directory of this project into the certificate list you see in the upper right pane
+* Drag the file "rootCA.pem" from the config/ssl directory of this project into the certificate list you see in main area of the Keychain Access app
 * Authenticate via touch ID or your password when asked to do so
 * Close Keychain Access